dyno-bytes/precipitation/README.md

 currently supports unlocking of characters & abilities.

-if you know of more flag names you want added; maybe submit an issue or contact me in some other way about
+if you know of more flag names you want added; maybe submit an issue or contact me in some other way about it
 <br/>

 if you want to host this locally, all you need to do is host the index.html; all libs are delivered via CDN.